 If the student receives a grade of "A", "B", "C", or "Complete", with respect to any course, the student will have successfully completed that particular course.
 If the student does not successfully complete the required work or clock hours, he/she will receive an "I" grade (Incomplete).
-If the student receives and "I" and does not successfully complete the required work to remove the "I" grade from his or her record within two (2) weeks following the payment period in which the "I" grade was received, the student will receive a grade of "W" (Withdraw) and will have to follow MTTC's Readmission Policy (see Readmission below).
-Any student who does not successfully complete that course prior to: (a) taking any course with respect to which the failed course is a prerequisite; and (b) graduation.
+If the student receives and "I" and does not successfully complete the required work to remove the "I" grade from his or her record within two (2) weeks following the payment period in which the "I" grade was received, the student will receive the otherwise earned letter grade "F".
+If any student voluntarily withdraws from a course, he/she will receive a grade of "W" (Withdraw) and will have to follow MTTC's Readmission Policy (see Readmission below).
+Any student who does not successfully complete a course included in his or her program of study must repeat and successfully complete that course prior to: (a) taking any course with respect to which the failed course is a prerequisite; and (b) graduation.
 Any student who successfully completes a course may request in writing for permission from the School to repeat that course.
 If a course is repeated, the grade earned for repeating the course will replace the previous grade earned in determining the student's Overall Cumulative Grade Point Average (CGPA) in the student's program of study and whether the student has successfully completed the course.
 All grades earned for all courses the student attempts will, however, remain on the student's transcript.